 Tonga Ridge Summit Views

 Views, what views?
 There was none!
 We would likely see Surprise Mountain and Spark Plug Mountain across Deception Creek Valley on a good day.
-But we only stayed a few minutes before leaving in the whiteout.
+So we only lingered a few minutes before leaving in the whiteout.

-An open area below the summit had some big rocks along the edges.
-There the views would likely include Shroud Mountain and Terrace Mountain.
+An open area below the top had big rocks along the edges.
+Views there would likely include Shroud Mountain and Terrace Mountain when clear.
 I’d perhaps even see Mount Daniel and Mount Hinman behind them.

 See more trip photos here.